What Solar and Battery Incentives Does Maryland Offer?

 With rebates, tax breaks, and SRECs, Maryland has more solar incentives than most states.
 Between these incentives and the rising cost of electricity, homeowners in the Old Line State stand to save tens of thousands of dollars by paying for solar panels instead of grid electricity.

-By paying cash, a homeowner could expect to save well over $20,000.
+By paying cash, a homeowner can maximize their lifetime savings potential.
 Taking out a 20-year solar loan reduces the overall savings, but can provide bill savings within the first few years.

 Frequently asked questions